verana-labs/verifiable-trust-vpr-spec/spec.md

 #### [MOD-DE-MSG-1] Grant Fee Allowance

-- Any authorized `operator` CAN execute this method on behalf of an `authority`.

-This method can be called directly by the following methods with no signer check:
+This method can only be called directly by the following methods:

-- Create Permission
-- Extend Permission
-- Set Permission VP to Validated
 - Grant Authorization

 ##### [MOD-DE-MSG-1-1] Grant Fee Allowance method parameters

 - `authority` (group) (*mandatory*): (Signer) the signing authority on whose behalf this message is executed.
-- `operator` (account) (*mandatory*): (Signer) the account authorized by the `authority` to run this Msg.
 - `grantee` (account) (*mandatory*): the account that receives the fee grant from `authority`.
 - `msg_types` (Msg[]) (*mandatory*): the type of messages for which we want to grant the fee allowance.
 - `expiration` (timestamp) (*optional*): when the grant expires.